KettelBear/ex_clash/README.md

 * HTTP requests are made using [Req](https://hexdocs.pm/req/readme.html).
 * Due to the aforementioned dependency, this library requires the use of at least Elixir `v1.12` or newer.
+At time of building, Elixir `v1.16` was used.

 ## Features

-* Simply include your developer token and start using this library.
+* Add your token to any `[ENV].secret.exs` and start using this library.
 * Get well-defined structs back from responses instead of parsing maps with string keys.
-* Top level functions available to make your own API requests.
-Just use `ExClash.get/2` which will handle auth, the url, and query params for you.
+* HTTP functions are available to make your own API requests.
+Just use `ExClash.HTTP.get/2` which will handle auth, the url, and query params for you.

 ## Usage